Ibuprofen: Availability and administration

 Ibuprofen was made available by prescription in the United Kingdom in 1969 and in the United States in 1974.

 Ibuprofen is the international nonproprietary name (INN), British Approved Name (BAN), Australian Approved Name (AAN) and United States Adopted Name (USAN).
 In the United States, it has been sold under the brand-names Motrin and Advil since 1974 and 1984, respectively.

 In 2009, the first injectable formulation of ibuprofen was approved in the United States, under the brand name Caldolor.

-Ibuprofen can be taken orally (by mouth) and intravenously.
+Ibuprofen can be taken orally (by mouth) and intravenously (injected into a vein).

 Research

 Ibuprofen is sometimes used for the treatment of acne because of its anti-inflammatory properties, and has been sold in Japan in topical form for adult acne.
 As with other NSAIDs, ibuprofen may be useful in the treatment of severe orthostatic hypotension (low blood pressure when standing up).
 NSAIDs are of unclear utility in the prevention and treatment of Alzheimer's disease.

 Ibuprofen has been associated with a lower risk of Parkinson's disease and may delay or prevent it.
-Aspirin, other NSAIDs, and paracetamol (acetaminophen) had no effect on the risk for Parkinson's.
+Aspirin, other NSAIDs, and paracetamol (acetaminophen) did not affect the risk for Parkinson's.
 In March 2011, researchers at Harvard Medical School announced that ibuprofen had a neuroprotective effect against the risk of developing Parkinson's disease.
 People regularly consuming ibuprofen were reported to have a 38% lower risk of developing Parkinson's disease, but no such effect was found for other pain relievers, such as aspirin and paracetamol.
 Use of ibuprofen to lower the risk of Parkinson's disease in the general population would not be problem-free, given the possibility of adverse effects on the urinary and digestive systems.

 Some dietary supplements might be dangerous to take along with ibuprofen and other NSAIDs, but as of 2016, more research needs to be conducted to be certain.
 These supplements include those that can prevent platelet aggregation, including ginkgo, garlic, ginger, bilberry, dong quai, feverfew, ginseng, turmeric, meadowsweet (Filipendula ulmaria), and willow (Salix spp.); those that contain coumarin, including chamomile, horse chestnut, fenugreek and red clover; and those that increase the risk of bleeding, like tamarind.